 It wasn’t until I read Nisargadatta Maharaj that I found somewhat decent instruction.
 And even then, Maharaj’s teachings were terribly diluted, because he never bothered to write them himself.
 Instead, all that are available are transcripts of his tutelage of seekers, recorded and transcribed by disciples.
 To get to the meat of Maharaj’s teachings requires considerable diligence in sifting through the abundant dross.
 (The dross arises from Maharaj addressing the confusion seekers bring.)
 Alas, as evidenced by their commentaries, it seems few of Maharaj’s closest disciples managed to truly comprehend his teachings.
 The distillation process certainly wasn’t easy for me.

 Historically, spiritual teachers have relied upon parables, allegories, and analogies to get their points across.
-(My condescending book, The Red Pill, uses the movie The Matrix as its parable ballast.)
+(My book The Red Pill uses the movie The Matrix as its parable ballast.)
 It makes most spiritual work read like bad fantasy literature.
 The ancient Vedic texts, for instance, are ridiculous.

 My approach has been to employ science to prove energyism, and so promote an intellectual paradigm shift that facilitates understanding that levels/stages of consciousness are an inner metamorphosis.
 That hasn’t worked (failed dismally so far, actually), as people are so insufferably stupid: their spiritual candles snuffed by their minds, determined to feed off them in iğnorance.
 Even those who might like to think they are open-minded remain utterly blind.